-All this is made possible by having nothing tying you down to a location.
-Having the resources to be wherever you need to be, even in an emergency.
+All this is made possible because you have nothing to tie you down to a location.
+You have the resources to be wherever you need to be, even in an emergency.

-One of the greatest pros for some.
-Why get tied up in long contracts when you can use airbnb or find a sublet from a fellow digital nomad.
+This is one of the greatest pros for some.
+Why get tied up in long contracts when you can use AirBnb or find a sublet from a fellow digital nomad?

 Other digital nomads have a home-base.
 Having a home-base allows you to find a balance between being a nomad and living a sedentary lifestyle.

-It’s always a pleasure to hear stories from other digital nomads.
-If doing solo travel and/or living like a digital nomad, you’ll find it rewarding to meet with others.
-Most use a Facebook groups and forums like this one.
+If you’re doing solo travel and/or living like a digital nomad, you’ll find it rewarding to meet with others.
+Most use Facebook groups and forums forums like this one.

-You can also find large communities of digital nomads in places like Chaing Mai, Thailand and other parts of the world like Medellín Colombia.
+You can also find communities of digital nomads in places like Chaing Mai in Thailand, and parts of the world like Medellín in Colombia.

 Cons of being a Digital Nomad

 A tall order for most.
-Remember digital nomads still have businesses to run and there are daily sacrifices that have to made.
+Remember, digital nomads still have businesses to run, and there are daily sacrifices that have to be made.